About the Award

 The Kent Maddock memorial award was launched at Q Shelter’s AGM in November 2022 and acknowledges place-based alliances taking action to end homelessness and housing need.

-Beginning in 2023, this will be an annual award announced each year as part of our CEO and Leaders’ Forum.
+Beginning in 2023, this will be an annual award announced each year as part of our CEO and Leaders’ Forum, which will next be held on 14 November 2025.

 The award selection process will examine the diversity of participation and the range of stakeholders from the community sector, for-profit sector, government, and other sectors such as the arts.
 It will consider: